Chomenor/ioef-cmod/new-filesystem-readme.md

 set fs_pure_manifest *mod_paks *base_paks *inactivemod_paks baseq3/md3-bender:-722067772 baseq3/md3-laracroft:1134218139 baseq3/md3-spongebob:-871946717
 ```

 The order of the pure list determines the precedence of files on clients.
-Normally the pure list is sorted according to filesystem precedence conventions, rather than the order in the pure manifest, but there may be special conditions where it is useful to force a certain order in the pure list.
+Normally the server sorts the pure list according to filesystem precedence conventions, rather than the order in the pure manifest, but there may be special conditions where it is useful to force a certain order in the pure list.
 This can be accomplished by separating sections in the pure manifest with a dash.
 In this example baseq3/somefile.pk3 will be the first entry on the pure list and have the highest precedence, regardless of where it stands in the normal filesystem ordering.
 Note that if the same pk3 is selected by multiple rules, its position will be determined by the first rule that selected it.
 ```
 set fs_pure_manifest baseq3/somefile - *mod_paks *base_paks *currentmap_pak
 ```